 - Be aware that people online aren't always who they say they are.

 - Be nice to others online, just as they would in real life.

 - Report to a parent or teacher if they encounter an uncomfortable situation or experience cyberbullying.

 - Instruct them about browser best practices and how to surf the web privately.

 It's also a good idea to turn on Google's Safe Search feature for your elementary school kids.
-This tool filters out inappropriate content, making the Internet a bit safer for your kids, particularly when it comes to images.
+Safe Search filters out inappropriate content, making the internet a bit safer for your kids, particularly when it comes to images.